JRC1995/Abstractive-Summarization/README.md

 I will be performing a weighted summation of h_forward and h_backward.

 Whf will denote the weight for h_forward.
-Using sigmoid I am limit the range of Whf in 0 to 1.
+Using sigmoid I am limiting the range of Whf in 0 to 1.

 I intend to keep 'weight given to h_forward' + 'weight given to h_backward' to be = 1 (so that they can signify something like probabilities of two alternate possibilities)